dkshitij29/recommendation_system/Readme.md

 ## Files

-- `Final_project_data_importing.ipynb`: Contains the Python code for the recommendation system.
+- `Project.ipynb`: Contains the Python code for the recommendation system.
 - `merged_df.csv`: CSV file containing the dataset with item details.
 - `README.md`: This README file.